redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

   - Projects to initially clone

-Odo takes this devfile and transforms it into a workspace of multiple containers running on OpenShift, Kubernetes or Docker.
+odo takes this devfile and transforms it into a workspace of multiple containers running on OpenShift, Kubernetes or Docker.

 Devfiles are YAML files with a defined [schema](https://devfile.github.io/devfile/_attachments/api-reference.html).

-# Odo and devfile
+# odo and devfile

-Odo can now create components from devfiles as recorded in registries.
-Odo automatically consults the [default registry](https://github.com/odo-devfiles/registry) but users can also add their own registries.
+odo can now create components from devfiles as recorded in registries. odo automatically consults the [default registry](https://github.com/odo-devfiles/registry) but users can also add their own registries.
 Devfiles contribute new component types that users can pull to begin development immediately.